 Why use old shutters for rented retail booth

 Another advantage of having shutters is when you don’t have walls.
-It gives you a divider between your area and others.
+In the right place, it gives you a divider between your area and others.

-Shutters are great for displaying products on.
+A set of shutters is a great way for displaying products on.
 Each slat is somewhere you can hang a hook.
 It’s such a flexible space, like having walls but without restrictions.

 Another nice thing about shutters is that they add texture and visual interest to an area.